vuryleo/netclajs/README.md

 ```

 ### Get Course List
-`NetClajs.courselist` will fetch the course list of that user.
+`NetClajs.prototype.courselist` will fetch the course list of that user.

 ```coffeescript
 netclajs.courselist (err, list) ->